Suhas Joshi: Awards

-For her performance in the film Tu Tithe Mee, Joshi was presented with Filmfare Award in the Best Actress in Marathi film category.
+For her performance in the film Tu Tithe Mee, She won Filmfare Award Marathi for Best Actress.
 For the same film and in the same category, she also received the Screen Award in 1999.
 In 2011, Joshi also received a "Ganga-Jamuna Award" for her works in the Marathi theater.
 The award is presented jointly by Thane Municipal Corporation and P Sawalaram Smriti Samiti (PSSS).
 She was awarded the Sangeet Natak Akademi Award for 2018 for Acting.
+In 2024, Joshi received the Vishnudas Bhave Gaurav Medal Award.